Share

 These days, the ‘elephant-in-the-room’ when it comes to development approval applications is local authority approval timeframes.

-Most development approval applicants and their professional consultant team are really only prepared to discuss these protracted and prolonged timeframes in hushed tones, closed door client meetings or off-the-record phone conversations and certainly never in a public blog article or the like; argh……
+Most professional consultant teams are really only prepared to discuss protracted development approval applications timeframes in hushed tones.
+Development approval applications approval times are reserved for closed door client meetings or off-the-record phone conversations.

-One may well say, “…build a bridge a get over it…” or “…start a group…” but these extensive timeframes are well beyond the Town Planning and Development Act 2005 statutory period of ninety days and have a real commercial cost to every application, every proponent, all planning and building professionals and the wider community.
-Afterall, are not planning officers’ salaries borne by the local authority ratepayers who ensure that the Council ‘make-ends-meet’?
-When faced with these exaggerated timeframes, some of the choices are:
+One might say, “…build a bridge a get over it…” or “…start a group…” but these are extensive timeframes.
+The delayed approval timeframes are beyond the ninety days statutory period stipulated in the Town Planning and Development Act 2005.
+Delayed approval timeframes have a real commercial cost to each application, every applicant, planning/building professionals and the wider community.
+Afterall, aren’t planning officers’ salaries subsidized by the local authority ratepayers who fund the Council through taxes?
+When faced with these exaggerated timeframes, the choices include:

 1. State Administrative Tribunal (‘the Tribunal’) review after ninety days;